djbradyAtOpticalSciencesArizona/arrayCameraFourierPtychography/README.md

 ### Snapshot Ptychography on Array-cameras

-*demo.ipynb*

-Demonstration of the measurements:
+Demonstration of the groundtruth and the corresponding measurements:
 ![](https://github.com/djbradyAtOpticalSciencesArizona/arrayCameraFourierPtychography/blob/main/sample_measurement.gif)

+*demo.ipynb*: a demo of the reconstruction results.

 ### Citation
 If you find the code useful in your research, please consider citing: